Bessie330/Bessie_First/README.md

 # Bessie_First
 My Test
-Git is a version control.
+Git is a distributed version control.
 Git is a free software.